- 1 Purpose

 Search excellence within and across systems is a key consideration in providing an optimal online experience.
 The performance of search tools significantly impacts the productivity of Users and the optimisation of the University's investment in Information.

-To facilitate an improved search experience, it is recommended that Information System Owners ensure the system content is of a high quality and appropriately Searchable.
+To facilitate an improved search experience, it is recommended that Information System Custodians ensure the system content is of a high quality and appropriately Searchable.

 To achieve this: